 Adding to encouraging use of granisetron for HG, Hikma included the information on how to afford it.
 Although they “do not have a patient assistance program since they are a generic manufacturer, patients can see if they’re eligible for financial assistance through the Pharmaceutical Research and Manufacturers of America’s “Partnership for Prescription Assistance” clearinghouse.
 For eligibility requirements, contact the PhrMA at 1 (800) 477-2669 or visit the Partnership for Prescription Assistance website at www.pparx.org.”

-Sancuso offers a co-pay assistance card, but it does have many limitations.
-Click here to see if you qualify.
+Sancuso offers a few payment assistance options.
+Click here to see if one works for you.

 The newest research